psamuel09/Data-professional-survey-breakdown/README.md

 _ The most used or favourite programming
 - how Happy are programmers with Work life Balance and Salary
 - Average Salary by sex in respect to their country.

+## Data Analysis

+Include some interesting code/features worked with

+## Results/Findings

+The Analysis results are summarized as follows:

+## Recommendations

+Based on the analysis, we recommend the following:

+## Limitations

+I had to remove all zero values from .... they would have affected the accuracy of my conclusion from tyhe analysis,

+## References

+1.
+2.